 How Do Student Loans Work?

-Student loans are a form of installment loan, meaning you take out a certain amount and repay it with monthly payments over a predetermined period.
-As long as you make all of your minimum monthly payments on time, you’ll pay off your loan by the end of your loan term.
+Student loans are a form of installment loan, meaning you take out a certain loan balance and repay it with monthly payments over a predetermined period.
+As long as you make all of your minimum monthly student loan payments on time, you’ll pay off your loan by the end of your loan term.

-When it comes to student loans, there are two main types: federal and private.
+Regarding student loans, there are two main student loan options: federal and private.
 Which type of education loan you have will impact your eligibility, interest rates, and repayment options.

 How Do Federal Student Loans Work?

-Federal student loans usually have lower interest rates and more repayment options than private loans.
-That’s why the majority of borrowing is in the form of federal loans.
+Federal student loans are issued by the federal government through the U.S. Department of Education.
+These loans usually have lower interest rates and more repayment options than private loans.
+That’s why most borrowing is in the form of federal loans.

 - Application process: To apply for federal student loans, you must complete the Free Application for Federal Student Aid (FAFSA).
-It’s what the government and schools use to determine your eligibility for loans and other forms of financial aid, such as grants.
+It’s what the government and schools use to determine your financial need and eligibility for loans and other forms of financial aid, such as grants.

 - Lender: If you qualify for federal student loans, the U.S. Department of Education is your lender.

-- Repayment terms: All federal loans have a standard repayment term of 10 years.
+- Repayment terms: All federal loans have a standard repayment plan of 10 years.
 However, you might qualify for a longer loan term if you are eligible for an alternative payment plan.

-- In-school payments: As a student, you aren’t required to make payments until six months after you graduate.
+- In-school payments: As a student, you aren’t required to make payments until the six-month grace period expires after graduation.

 - Credit checks: Most federal student loans do not require a credit check.
 The only exceptions are Grad and Parent PLUS Loans.